bsdelf/brew-rmleaf/README.md

 # Description

-`brew-rmleaf` is an interactive tool for orphan formular removal.
+`brew-rmleaf` is an interactive tool for orphan formula removal.